Kat’s Personal Message

-Last summer, after finding a lump on my breast through self- examination, I learned I had breast cancer.
+During the summer of 2013, after finding a lump on my breast through self- examination, I learned I had breast cancer.
 In that moment, my life stopped.
 At 32 my nightmare began.
 I was scared and I felt alone.
 I realized however, I was not alone and that so many women of all walks of life received this news every day.

 I was blessed in so many ways.
 I had my family by my side – my husband, my two-year old son, my parents and siblings, cousins and friends – to love and support me and to make me laugh.
 It is because of them and my strong faith in God that I was able to hail victory over this emotional roller coaster this past year.
 They lifted me up when I needed it most and assured me everything would be OK.